 When performing its duties, the Supervisory Board takes into account ING's function in society and the interests of all stakeholders.
-After being appointed, each Supervisory Board member follows a tailor-made introduction programme to be familiarised with ING, its stakeholders and context, particular topics, and their role as a Supervisory Board member.
-In addition, a broad range of topics is discussed as part of the Supervisory Board's permanent education and training programme.
+After being appointed, each Supervisory Board member follows a tailor-made introduction programme to familiarise them with ING, its stakeholders and context, particular topics, and their role as a Supervisory Board member.
+In addition, a broad range of topics is discussed as part of the Supervisory Board's permanent education programme.
 As part of this, the Supervisory Board members participate in knowledge/educational sessions hosted by ING to allow them to acquire additional in-depth knowledge of relevant developments for the bank and the financial sector in general.
-Details on the most relevant topics discussed during Supervisory Board meetings and knowledge/educational sessions can be found in the 'Supervisory Board report' of the 2021 Annual Report.
+Details on the most relevant topics discussed during Supervisory Board meetings and knowledge/educational sessions can be found in the 'Supervisory Board report' chapter of the 2020 Annual Report.

-As a standard practice, proposals to the Supervisory Board must address at least two elements as mentioned in Principle 2 above.
+As a standard practice, proposals to the Supervisory Board must address at least three elements: